 Arguably, the best-known religious symbol in the history of the world is the True Cross; indeed, it is the very symbol of Christianity where we find it.
 Almost everywhere, especially on tombstones and at the entrance to cemeteries.
 More recently, we also see the cross worn as jewelry or tattoos as a symbol of belonging to the Christian religion or simply because it is fashionable.

 The cross is present in places of worship such as churches, temples, and cathedrals.
 In the Christian religion, its primary meaning refers to the crucifixion of Jesus Christ.
 However, this symbol did not appear among Christians until three centuries after the Saviour’s death.

 What does The True Cross symbolize?

-The event was decisive for the Christian religion because the Cross of Christ was for them the saving symbol of humanity since Jesus Christ would have saved people from so-called original sin.
+The event was decisive for the Christian religion because the Cross of Christ was the saving symbol of humanity for them since Jesus Christ would have saved people from so-called original sin.
 For early Christians, the cross is a three-dimensional representation of God the Father, his son Jesus Christ and the Holy Spirit.
-Although at the time Christians used it relatively sparingly.
+Although, at the time, Christians used it relatively sparingly.